kr15h/projection-mapping-with-rpi/slides.md

 # [fit] Discovering the IP Address
 ## The nmap Way

 In order to connect to the Raspberry Pi via SSH, we need to know its IP address.
-Make sure that you are connected to the **Projection Mapping** WiFi network.
+Make sure that you are connected to the **pi** WiFi network.

 We are going to use **nmap** on Mac or Linux.
 Run the following command to see what IP address has been assigned to the Raspberry Pi.